pbek/QOwnNotes/webpage/src/getting-started/browser-extension.md

 If you want full control over your browser bookmarks and **use them across different browsers and operating systems** then the QOwnNotes browser extension is for you.

-By default the browser extension will show all **links of the current note** in a popup when you click the QOwnNotes icon in your browser.
+By default, the browser extension will show all **links of the current note** in a popup when you click the QOwnNotes icon in your browser.
 These links will get a tag `current`.

 You can also **manage your bookmarks in notes** with the note tag `bookmarks` (changeable in the settings).
 These links can also have tags and a description that will be shown in the browser extension.